 $ enclave status Local Identity: WZG24 Release Version . . : 2019.9.25.0 Profile Name. . . . : Universe Profile Location. . : /etc/opt/enclave/profiles/Universe.profile Certificate . . . . : CN=WZG24 Expires=Never (Perpetual Issue) Adapter Index . . . : tap0 (#4) Binding Address . . : 0.0.0.0:36019 Virtual Network . . : 100.64.0.0/10 (255.192.0.0) Virtual Address . . : 100.77.23.184 Peer: discover.enclave.io Peer State. . . . . : Up Certificate . . . . : CN=discover.enclave.io Expires=08/06/2024 09:59:59 Endpoint. . . . . . : Tcp/184.108.40.206:443

 In order to establish a connection, both sides must agree that the connection should take place.
 This means Alice must authorise Bob, and Bob must authorise Alice.
 To do this, operators exchange their certificate names.

 Enclave will display your local certificate name as Local Identity.
 Give this name to your partner, and get your partner’s Enclave identity in return.
 In this example, our local certificate name is

 If your partner’s certificate name is

 72LVG then use the

-New Connection button to authorise your system to connect with hers.
-She should do the same, and authorise your local identity on her system.
+New Connection button to authorise your system to connect with theirs.
+They should do

 Key Principle — unlike traditional Certificate Authorities, you do not need to specify a domain name, or hostname in order to obtain a certificate.
 The CA randomly selects the name for each certificate it issues.
 All communication in Enclave networks is mutually authenticated, so endpoints have no strong real-world identity association to their certificates other than ownership of the corresponding private keys.